Living in Deptford, London SE8

-Offering converted wharves and industrial sites as premium developments and social housing, a high street of markets, cafés, novel pop-ups such as Big Red, the top deck of a double decker London bus and ideal transport links to the city centre, Deptford is proving hugely popular with young professionals and investors alike.
+Offering converted wharves and industrial sites as premium developments and social housing as well as a high street of markets, cafés and novel pop-ups, Deptford is proving to be hugely popular with young professionals and investors alike.

-Originally playing host to the Royal Navy Dockyard, Deptford went into a sad decline around the late 19th century as the commercial docks fell into disarray and World War II bombs destroyed the area.
-High unemployment caused an economic decline and much of the local population moved away as the council struggled to maintain development plans.
+Originally playing host to the Royal Navy Dockyard, Deptford went into a sad decline around the late 19th century as the commercial docks fell into disarray.
+Much of Deptford was destroyed during the Blitz in the Second World War which eventually led to economic decline and consequently much of the local population choosing to move away.

-The implementation of the council regeneration plan in the early 21st century has enabled Deptford to take the title of a thriving community maintaining its rich history and heritage.
-Today, Deptford is synonymous with lively, bustling, creative and up-and-coming, as the area rose in the eyes of the public and is nowadays ranked alongside the likes of , Dalston and Hoxton.
+However, the implementation of the council regeneration plan in the early 21st century enabled Deptford to take the title as a thriving community maintaining its rich history and heritage.
+This now lively locality is ranked alongside the likes of Shoreditch, Dalston and Hoxton.

-Located in the enviable SE8 postcode, ’s expansive development spans three sub-developments, Distillery Tower, Distillery Crescent and Distillery Pavilion.
-Now fully sold the gated development includes a Staycity Apart Hotel and a classic re-modelled 19th century warehouse forming a gallery for the prestigious Goldsmith’s College, with Deptford Bridge DLR station adjacent and a development-centred planned commercial zone.
+Located in the enviable SE8 postcode, Galliard’s expansive development spans three sub-developments, Distillery Tower, Distillery Crescent and Distillery Pavilion.
+The gated development includes a Staycity Apart Hotel and a classic re-modelled 19th century warehouse forming a gallery for the prestigious Goldsmith’s College.

-Deptford has a colourful and spanning the Elizabethan period and bearing witness to a number of rebellions and rulers.
+Deptford has a colourful and vibrant history spanning the Elizabethan period and bearing witness to a number of rebellions and rulers.
 In 1497, the Battle of Deptford Bridge took place across the creek where the King’s forces soundly beat down the Cornwall rebels.
-In April 1581, Queen Elizabeth I visited the docks in order to honourably knight Francis Drake for his contribution to exploration and trade, though his worthiness has been contested as his links to piracy became more prominent.
-Notably, Tsar Peter the Great of Russia lived undercover in Deptford learning the art of shipbuilding during his 17th century rule of Russia.
-Reportedly, he destroyed the grounds of Sayes Court, commissioned by John Evelyn and now under potential plans to be revived as communal gardens.
-This rich history is very much appreciated by the locals and with The Deptford Project well underway, the area is set to become a contemporary site with a fine heritage.
+In April 1581, Queen Elizabeth I visited the docks in order to honourably knight Sir Francis Drake for his contribution to exploration and trade, though his worthiness has been contested as his links to piracy became more prominent.
+Notably, Tsar Peter the Great of Russia lived undercover in Deptford whilst learning the art of shipbuilding during his 17th century rule of Russia.

 Places of Interest

-Located over Deptford Creek, two railway bridges are still standing in front of a Victorian sewage station which has ensured that since its inauguration in the mid-nineteenth century, the Thames has been considered the cleanest river in all of Europe.
-The brick railway viaduct is the oldest known rail line in London, originally travelling from London Bride to Greenwich.
-As part of the Deptford Project, the , a Grade II listed structure and one of the oldest surviving within London, will give the area a much needed remodel.
+Located over Deptford Creek, two railway bridges are still standing in front of a Victorian sewage station which has ensured that the Thames has been consistently considered as the cleanest river in all of Europe.
+The brick railway viaduct is the oldest known rail line in London, originally travelling from London Bridge to Greenwich.
+As part of the Deptford Project, the renovation and extension of the Victorian carriage ramp, a Grade II listed structure and one of the oldest surviving within London, has given the area a much-needed remodel.